Evolutionarily Stable Stackelberg Equilibrium: Conclusion

-We define SESS both for discrete normal-form games, as well continuous-trait games, which arise naturally in biological and control applications such as cancer treatment.
-In our general formulation, the followers play an ESS in the subgame induced by the leader's strategy that maximizes an arbitrary objective function.
+We define SESS for both discrete normal-form games and for continuous-trait games, which arise naturally in biological and control applications such as cancer treatment.
+In our general formulation, the follower response is selected from the set of evolutionarily stable outcomes according to a selection correspondence.
 We also consider the special cases where the followers play the ESS that is most beneficial to the leader (OSESS) and the ESS that is worst for the leader (PSESS).
 OSESS is perhaps the easiest case of SESS to compute since in a sense all players are aligned in maximizing the leader's payoff (subject to the followers playing an ESS), which simplifies the optimization to a single outer maximization problem.
-We present algorithms for computing OSESS in both the discrete and continuous settings.
-If we view the follower strategies as population frequencies, then our model is applicable to settings with a large number of follower players; e.g., there may be a large number of cancer cells where each cell has one of a small number of possible phenotypes.
+We present algorithms for computing OSESS in both discrete and continuous settings.
+If we view the follower strategies as population frequencies, then our model is applicable to settings with many follower players; e.g., there are a large number of cancer cells where each cell has one of a small number of possible phenotypes.

 We implemented our OSESS algorithm on an evolutionary cancer game model that has been previously studied and demonstrated that its runtime is reasonable in practice.
-It is not surprising that OSESS computation takes longer than SE computation, since OSESS is essentially SE with additional stability constraints imposed and therefore involves solving a more challenging optimization problem.
+It is not surprising that OSESS computation takes longer than SE computation, since OSESS imposes additional evolutionary-stability constraints on the follower response and therefore involves solving a more challenging optimization problem.
 As it turns out, the Stackelberg equilibrium solution for this game ended up being an OSESS as well, though this is not guaranteed in general.
-This suggests that for larger games perhaps a good approach would be to first compute an SE, which is more tractable than SESS, and test whether it also satisfies evolutionary stability; if not then we can continue on to the more computationally expensive SESS algorithm.
+This suggests that for larger games perhaps a good approach would be to first compute an SE, which is more tractable than SESS, and test whether it also satisfies evolutionary stability; if not, then we can continue on to the more computationally expensive OSESS computation.